Derecho-Project/cascade-cbdc/README.md

 # Cascade CBDC
-Implementing a Central Banck Digital Coin on top of Cascade.
+Implementing a Central Bank Digital Coin (CBDC) on top of Cascade.

 ## Requirements
 The following is necessary for compiling this project: